-Master's Degree in Family Social Science
+Master's Degree in Prevention Science

-Admission to the Department of Family Social Science (FSoS) is based on a review of multiple sources of information with no single factor determining an applicant's success or failure.
+Admission to the Department of Family Social Science (FSoS) is based on a review of multiple sources of information with no single factor determining an applicant's success or failure

 - Evidence of strong academic preparation and the ability and desire to perform graduate level scholarship, including research.